Where to go next after Bada

 24

-But we can always dance around of hectic schedules, cross our fingers in hopes that the universe will conspire (at least once a year), and meet each other somewhere few detours away from our respective trails – Bada Korean Restaurant in this case.
-And over some magical moments with samgyeopsal and ramyeon, find the warmth that once enveloped us during those hikes.
-Though our priorities changed, the rants and laughters remained the same.
-So as our friendship.
+But we can always dance around our hectic schedules, cross our fingers in hopes that the universe will conspire (at least once a year), and meet each other somewhere a few detours away from our respective trails—Bada Korean Restaurant in this case.

 IMG_20181123_203637-01.jpeg